EsoCloudKing/PROJECT-02-Cloud-Soc-Lab-with-SIEM-Sentinel/README.md

 The "Cloud SOC Lab for Advanced Security: Threat Detection and Response with SIEM (Microsoft Sentinel) Implementation" project showcases my ability to design and implement a comprehensive Security Operations Center in the cloud.
 Through this project, I have demonstrated proficiency in cloud infrastructure setup, SIEM deployment, log analysis.
 By integrating multiple data sources and leveraging advanced security tools, I have developed a robust and intelligent threat detection and response system.
 This project not only highlights my technical expertise but also my commitment to enhancing cybersecurity through innovative solutions.
 My hands-on experience, capabilities and innovative approach in cloud security, threat intelligence, and real-time monitoring make me a valuable asset to any cybersecurity team.

-Additionally, this project demonstrates how Azure Key Vault and SQL Database logs can also be collected and monitored within the SOC lab for enhanced security.
+Additionally, this project demonstrates how other Azure resorces such as Azure Key Vault and SQL Database logs can also be collected and monitored within the SOC lab for enhanced security.